fdeblasio/pokeemerald-expansion/README.md

 - Tickets for islands where Latios, Latias, Deoxys, Lugia, Ho-Oh, and Mew reside are given after beating the Elite Four
     - Latios and Latias no longer roam and instead both show up on Southern Island
     - The Deoxys puzzle is much simpler
+- Frontier Brains have updated teams
+- Battle Pyramid wild Pokémon have been updated
 - Battle Frontier no longer requires saving
 - Two Pokémon having the same original trainer no longer negatively affects breeding chances
 - Certain sections are blocked off until gyms or rivals are defeated